MUNsdh/readthedocs/docs/source/Getting Started With Python.rst

   n = 5
   while n < 50:
   	print(n)
-  	n = (n – 2) * 2
+  	n = (n–2) * 2
   print("Done!")

-Similar to an *if* condition, a *while* loop also uses an expression (n < 50) that defines when the loop should continue running.
+Similar to an *if* condition, a *while* loop also uses an expression :python:`n < 50` that defines when the loop should continue running.
 If the condition is no longer met, the loop breaks, and the code after the loop executes in the regular sequence.

 This video covers loops in more depth.